rkim48/ELEC301_2018_FinalProject/README.md

 # ELEC301_2018_FinalProject
 I created a Google Colab notebook that would help students get started on the 2018 Rice ELEC 301 final project.
-Unfortunately, Github will not display the .ipynb notebook for some reason and so the link below should lead you straight to the Google Colab notebook.
+The link to the Google Colab notebook is below.

 The final project task is to classify a movie poster as one of four classes: action and/or adventure, romance and/or comedy, drama and/or crime, and biography and/or documentary.